Frequency Distribution in Statistics

 A grouped frequency distribution shows the frequency of the data by grouping the data sets into different intervals/groups.
 In the current example, everyone ages 10 to 19 is grouped in the 10-19 group.

-Note: Grouped frequency distribution is mainly used when data records are enormous, values are repetitive, and summarizing the data doesn’t alone make sense.
+Note: Grouped frequency distribution is mainly used when data records are enormous, values are repetitive, and summarizing the data doesn’t make sense alone.
 Therefore, we group the data points into limited categories (so we can visualize them easily), classifying them into intervals.
 For instance, if the column is a continuous (quantitive) column, we group the data in a range or interval, e.g., age.
 If the data is categorical (qualitative), we group them into a higher category.
-In our given data, we can group cities Mumbai and Pune under the parent category, i.e., Maharashtra as a state.
+In our given data, we can group cities Mumbai and Pune under the parent category, i.e., Maharashtra.

 Relative Frequency Distribution: